hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 - Keep going!!
 You are almost done!!!

- ### Low balancing
+ ### Low balancing.

 You now, it is clear from the title.
 You will low balance apps between your cluster.

-- You need to deploy another app by a manifest file
+- You need to deploy another app by a manifest file.